RedisBloom/RedisBloom/docs/Bloom_Commands.md

 ### Complexity

-O(log N), where N is the number of stacked filters in the data structure.
+O(hash), the number of `hash` functions used for the latest sub-filter.

 ### Returns